 Of the precipitation falling on the forest, the crowns of the beech trees retain an average of 17% (summer half-year, as deciduous), and the spruce trees retain about 27% (all year round, as evergreen).
 The rest either drips through or runs off the trunks.
-In dry years, interception is significantly higher than in wet years.
+In dry years, interception ratio is significantly higher than in wet years (Fig. I-33 B).

 The snow that accumulates on the forest floor in winter thaws slowly in spring and the meltwater seeps almost completely into the litter layer.
+It is part of the varying term dS.
 The transpiration of the tree layer is so strong that in summer, under forest no water is supplied to the groundwater.
 The water release of the herb layer is five to six times less.
 A well-developed deciduous forest in the forest-steppe region uses practically all the water supplied by precipitation, whereas a beech forest in Central Europe uses only 50 to 60% of the precipitation, with no surplus in the summer months either.

 Fig. I-34 Interception, crown emergence and stem run-off in the months of full foliage in beech and spruce as a function of outdoor precipitation.
-In spruce, stem development is negligible (modified after Ellenberg et al. 1986).
+In spruce, stem run-off is negligible (modified after Ellenberg et al. 1986).

 In the Solling, in accordance with the water turnover model shown in ► Fig. I-33, the flows through individual soil layers were also measured using tensiometers (soil suction tension), lysimeters (with suction devices) and with tritium water.
 The infiltration water in the soil, as far as it is not taken up by the plant roots, penetrates 1.65 m into the depth under beech trees and 1.20 m under spruce trees in the course of one year.